 I was doing some reflection on what I gained from this experience, and here are the top things:

-I had never been to Latin America before, so this was definitely jumping into the unknown.
+Cultural lessons / widening my horizons I had never been to Latin America before, so this was definitely jumping into the unknown.
 And when you go out of your comfort zone, that's where the learning begins.
 I have learned new things about the human kind and the way life can be.
 Here it is a lot about enjoying life, the community and party.
 The life here is more about enjoying the moment than worrying about the future.
 In the western world you hardly know your neighbors, here that would be really weird.
 They haven't lost this community-feeling here, and I hope they never do.

 Coming from Estonia where people are not very expressive around strangers and in public places, it's the total opposite here - and that has been very refreshing.
 I never did get fully used to the noisiness of the people, the ultra loud music and non-stop honking on the streets.
 Here sometimes talking and yelling are almost synonyms.
 I still prefer the more quiet atmosphere, I guess it's hard to shake off your cultural background in that sense.
+Spanish language Speaking a foreign language is one of the most important skills a person can have.
+It is not only about being able to communicate with other people, it is also about discovering the miracle of language as a whole.
+Some languages have a better, more precise way of communicating a particular phenomenon of life.
+I think the more languages you speak, the better you can relate to life in a way and expand the way you think.

 When I came here I hardly spoke any Spanish apart from 'hello' and 'how are you'.
 I am not fluent today either, but I can get by pretty well.
 The reason why I am not 100% fluent is simple - I didn't exactly integrate into the Panamanian life.
 Most of the days I still spoke way more English than Spanish.
 As I was self-employed, I didn't work in a Spanish-speaking environment either.
 Nevertheless, I managed to pick up a pretty decent level of Spanish and I am sure my Spanish-skills will enrich my life for years to come.

-While my experience in Panama was less about cultural involvement and integration than I initially planned, it was a lot more about personal development and investing in myself.
+Becoming an entrepreneur While my experience in Panama was less about cultural involvement and integration than I initially planned, it was a lot more about personal development and investing in myself.

 I came to Panama working for somebody else.
 Luckily they ran into financial difficulties and couldn't pay my salary which forced me to look for alternatives.
 I arranged many job interviews, but due to not speaking Spanish at the time, asking for too much money (in Panamanian standards), and labor laws (a company can't have more than 10% foreigners in the staff) no one hired me.
 What I did find out was that the skill set that I offered was very much needed.
 I saw the opportunity on the market and I seized it.